01 — What a Bad Money Habit Really Is

 Your patterns are visible.

-Your habits are changeable.
+Your mindset is changeable.

 Frequently Asked Questions